JeffGregorio/LibAG/README.md

 And again, nothing changes from the processor's perspective.
 This is known as Q8 format.
 We can also think of Q8 as its integer value multiplied by an implicit scaling factor of 2<sup>-7</sup>, making the maximum value 127/128 = 0.9922.

+See `FixedPoint.h` for additional saturating arithmetic and multiply functions for signed types.

 ### 4.3 Other formats

 Parts of LibAG treat `uint8_t`, `uint16_t`, and `uint32_t`, respectively as UQ8, UQ16, and UQ32 types, and likewise `int8_t`, `int16_t`, and `int32_t` as Q8, Q16, and Q32.
 Each of these types uses all of their bits for fractional precision.